 It should work for bank statements from any bank, anywhere in the world.

 You get to download and test the app for free, no credit card required, before you decide if you want to pay.

 If you wish to buy the app, you do so in the app itself.
-Pricing is $4.99 per month, paid yearly or monthly.
+Pricing starts at $9.99 per month, billed yearly or monthly.